-- 1.1 The Accounts and Audit Regulations 2015 require smaller authorities, each financial year, to conduct a review of the effectiveness of the system of internal control and prepare an annual governance statement in accordance with proper practices in relation to accounts. - 1.2 This guide represents the proper practices in relation to accounts that smaller authorities need to follow in preparing their annual governance statement. - 1.3 The purpose of the annual governance statement is for an authority to report publicly on its arrangements for ensuring that its business is conducted in accordance with the law, regulations and proper practices and that public money is safeguarded and properly accounted for. - 1.4 Smaller authorities prepare their annual governance statement by completing Section 1 of the annual return.
+- 1.1 The Accounts and Audit Regulations 2015 require smaller authorities, each financial year, to conduct a review of the effectiveness of the system of internal control and prepare an annual governance statement in accordance with proper practices in relation to accounts. - 1.2 This guide represents the proper practices in relation to accounts that smaller authorities need to follow in preparing their annual governance statement. - 1.3 The purpose of the annual governance statement is for an authority to report publicly on its arrangements for ensuring that its business is conducted in accordance with the law, regulations and proper practices and that public money is safeguarded and properly accounted for. - 1.4 Smaller authorities prepare their annual governance statement by completing Section 1 of the Annual Governance and Accountability Return.
 This is in the form of a number of statements, known as assertions, to which the authority needs to answer 'Yes' or 'No'.
-This guide follows the order of Section 1 of the annual return and sets out the actions that authorities need to have taken either during the financial year or after the financial year-end to answer 'Yes' to each assertion. - 1.5 The authority needs to have appropriate evidence to support a 'Yes' answer to an assertion, for example a reference in a set of formal minutes. - 1.6 If an authority is not able to respond 'Yes' to any assertion, it needs to provide an explanation to the external auditor on a separate sheet describing how the authority will address the weaknesses identified. - 1.7 To assist practitioners, a pro-forma annual return is available alongside this guide.
+This guide follows the order of Section 1 of the Annual Governance and Accountability Return and sets out the actions that authorities need to have taken either during the financial year or after the financial year-end to answer 'Yes' to each assertion. - 1.5 The authority needs to have appropriate evidence to support a 'Yes' answer to an assertion, for example a reference in a set of formal minutes. - 1.6 If an authority is not able to respond 'Yes' to any assertion, it needs to provide an explanation to the external auditor on a separate sheet describing how the authority will address the weaknesses identified.
+These explanations must be published along with the completed AGAR. - 1.7 To assist practitioners, a pro-forma Annual Governance and Accountability Return is available alongside this guide.